"… the teaching methods and teaching quality at the university is both highly competent and creative in its approach."

 The interviewer will use your personal statement as a starting point, and will want to find out about you as a person – your interests, enthusiasms, personality, experiences and skills.
 You will be asked a series of questions related to you and your school experience.

-If you have applied for an undergraduate primary or PGCE Primary course, you will be expected to read an extract from a children’s book during the interview and provide some suggested appropriate activities which could be undertaken as follow up work.
+If you have applied for an undergraduate primary or PGCE Primary course, you will be expected to read an extract from a children’s book provided during the interview and provide some suggested appropriate activities which could be undertaken as follow up work.

 Applications for modern foreign languages courses